rexhanh/1724_final_project/README.md

 ### Main Screen

-Start the app by `cargo run`, you will be directed to the main screen.
+Start the app by `cargo run`; you will be directed to the main screen.

-Initial main screen will be mostly empty because no stocks are added.
-User can hit `s` to enter search screen.
+The initial main screen will be mostly empty because no stocks have been added.
+User can hit `s` to enter search screen and add a stock.

-If there is a stock in the list, you can use `up` and `down` arrow keys to select different stocks (if more than one stock added).
+If a stock is in the list, you can use the `up` and `down` arrow keys to select different stocks (if more than one stock has been added).

-Once a stock is selected, you can hit `enter` to enter the anylytics screen.

-Use `d`, `m`, `y` keys to switch between intraday, monthly and yearly chart if a stock is selected.
+If a stock is selected, you can hit `enter` to enter the analytics screen.
+Use `d`, `m`, `y` keys to switch between intraday, monthly and yearly chart.

 Use `left` and `right` arrow key to switch between the stock list and general news list.